 There is a lot of yelling between us, but no anger.
 We disagree on many things, but the only words we share are about the things that bind us: the local basketball team, my boys, and the Arizona weather.
 The words are shouted so that he can hear them, and then repeated upon request.
-The tenderness is lost beneath the volume.
+The tenderness is not lost beneath the volume.

 He speaks of the kindness of my father every time my dad leaves the room.
 My dad helps to provide the daily assistance that my grandfather needs, not because he is incapable of caring for himself, but because he is incapable of caring.
 My grandfather starts each day by declaring his impending doom, and he sleeps each night against blankets warm with cotton and disappointment.

 Every day my dad shows up, and every day my grandfather goes again through the motions.

 When my boys enter the room they are ghosts of me, and my grandfather hugs them with a joy that I can barely remember.
 They are good with each other, and between my boys and my grandfather there lies an understanding that I am somewhere in the middle, thick with tasks and worry.
 They are bookends of past and future, and they meet in the present like it is the only thing that matters.

 They each part with parts of the other, my grandfather’s eyes suddenly younger and alive with glimmer, my boys somewhat sullen and sweetly serious.
 The lumps in my throat leave me to nodding and losing myself in the shadows cast by sun-smudged windows.
 Someone makes a joke, and then they say it again but louder.